 In addition, coaches are not typically qualified to work with really sick people.
 I am the first to admit that I will never be able to tell you if you should be on an antidepressant and, if so, which one.
 I won’t even recommend diets or supplements to people—those are not the things I do.

 • I listen to you more carefully than anyone (even you) ever has;

 • I ask effective questions, getting to the heart of your dreams;

 • I get you to think about things you have never thought about in service to your goals and dreams;

 • I recognize where you’re at and I hold space for you to move forward in the direction you want to go.

 That’s what a coach does.
 That’s what I do.
 Do those things resonate with you?
 Are you ready to start leading the life you desire?
-Why not try coaching--for FREE?
+Why not try coaching?

 And by the way, I am a huge fan of effective therapy.
 I was lucky enough to have had one of the best therapists ever when I was feeling a huge overdose of general un-ease and needed to figure out for myself why I was not able to have the life and relationships I wanted.
 I would not trade that therapy experience for the world!
-You can read a bit about it here.
+You can read a bit about my experience with therapy here.